ASHA’s National Outcomes Measurement System (NOMS)

 HOW WE DID IT

-The NOMS project had an array of critical success factors such as flexibility to customize and create specific data collection instruments, reduce response burden significantly, ease of reporting and analysis, support of additional data collection mechanisms and interfaces, and ability to scale to match increased member demand.
+The NOMS project had an array of critical success factors, including flexibility, to customize, and then create specific data collection instruments, reduce response burden significantly, improve ease of reporting and analysis, support additional data collection mechanisms and interfaces, and implement the ability to scale to match increased member demand.

 Through our user-centered design and targeted technical approach, we ensured that we were implementing a solution that would serve these goals.

-We conducted extensive discovery sessions with the business team (consisting of Speech-Language Pathologists, Audiologists, and Data Analysts) to dig into the nuances of the business and user requirements.
+We conducted extensive discovery sessions with the business team (consisting of SLPs, audiologists, and data analysts) to dig into the nuances of the business and user requirements.
 We then designed interactive prototypes to demonstrate business functionality.
 Working from the user representatives, we were able to get early confirmation that the application met the users’ needs.

 We performed cloud-based development by leveraging Kubernetes as the cloud-native platform and by packaging the application into microservices.
 Thus, we were able to derive efficiencies in development and, additionally, develop and deploy in an incremental manner.
 The system architecture allows for future expansion built within Kubernetes.
 By leveraging a cloud hosting platform and implementing autoscaling, the number of resources needed can scale up when there is an increased load of data expected to match member demand.